Azumah Nelson: Legacy

 The Azumah Nelson Sports Complex at Kaneshie in Accra was named after him.

 Biography

-In 2014, a biography of Azumah Nelson was published.
-Written by Ashley Morrison, it was titled "The Professor - The Life Story of Azumah Nelson" (ISBN 978-1628571059) was published by Strategic Book Publishing.
+In 2014, a biography of Azumah Nelson, written by Ashley Morrison and titled The Professor – The Life Story of Azumah Nelson (ISBN 978-1628571059), was published by Strategic Book Publishing.

 Personal life

 Nelson has six children.
-Currently married to Priscilla Boakye Nelson.
+He is currently married to Priscilla Boakye Nelson.

-In July 2018, Azumah organized a fight night to celebrate his 60th birthday at the Bukom Boxing Arena.
+In July 2018, Azumah organized a fight night to celebrate his 60th birthday at Bukom Boxing Arena.
 This event brought together fighters from highly-rated gyms in the country to fight contenders in their divisions.
 Some dignitaries, including formers sports ministers Nii Lante Vanderpuiye and Nii Amarkai Amarteifio, the British High Commissioner to Ghana Ian Walker, and Peter Zwennes, the president of the Ghana Boxing Authority, graced the occasion.
 In all, there were five bouts, three of which were won by knockout.